 Employers are looking for graduates who can quickly adapt to organisational objectives and become an important member of their team.
-Undertaking an internship placement component as part of your USC degree helps you prepare to meet industry expectations.
+Undertaking an internship placement component as part of your UniSC degree helps you prepare to meet industry expectations.

 The placement experience